Why are you feeling disconnected and 18 things you can do to reconnect

 16. Eat a well-balanced diet

-An unprocessed diet high in fruit and vegetables, healthy forms of protein and fats, has been associated with increased happiness, life satisfaction, wellbeing, and better mental health outcomes.
+An unprocessed diet high in fruit, vegetables, proteins, and healthy fats is linked with increased happiness, life satisfaction, wellbeing, and better mental health outcomes.

-Research has shown that consuming vegetables even led to a higher level of happiness over time than sugar or unhealthy food induces at the moment
+Research has shown that consuming vegetables even led to a higher level of happiness over time than sugar or unhealthy foods that make you feel good at the moment.

 A Mediterranean-style diet made up of fruits, vegetables, extra-virgin olive oil, yoghurt and cheese, nuts, whole grains, seafood, and lean meat is recommended